tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_count.h.md

 #define AO_COUNT_FREQUENCY ((AO_SYS_SYSCLK) / 2)
 ```

-The frequency, in Hertz, at which the hardware counter is incremented.
+The frequency, in Hertz, at which the counter is incremented.

 ## `AO_COUNT_MAX`
 ## `AO_COUNT_MIN`